Color Harmony: Color Schemes Explained

 What Color Combinations Work Well Together?
 Which Color Schemes Are Best?

-There are not color schemes that are better than others, but only those that are more suitable for the visual message you want to convey.
-As all the manuals on how to choose a wall color for a room suggest, you should first pick the mood you want for that room, and then go from there.
+No color scheme is better than the others, but some are more suitable for the visual message you want to convey.
+As suggested by all the manuals on how to choose a wall color for a room, you should first pick the mood you want, and then go from there.

 Do you want to create calm and tranquility, or do you prefer energy and vitality to be expressed?